Hurling Power Rankings

 10. Wexford (-)

-Liam Dunne has a big job on his hands but the victory over Westmeath was a boost.
+Liam Dunne has a big job on his hands but the victory over Westmeath is a boost.
 Especially to do it by 16 points in front of a home crowd.
 Diarmuid Lyng is back and looking good — he got 0-15 against the Lake County — while Jack Guiney, Paul Morris and Rory Jacob provide a big inside threat.
 It’s not perfect and they do lack experience but they have to start somewhere.

 11. Westmeath (-)